One of the most versatile weight training equipment, power racks, are generally heavy and tall to provide stability and help you lift weights safely.

 - Small footprint and ideal for low-ceiling rooms

 - Heavy-duty steel and powder coating

 - The power rack can be combined with additional ROGUE accessories

 - No pull up bar holes provided

 This should be one of the rare tracks that have the smallest heights with its double-height adjustability option.

 The bracket height ranges between 41 and 65 inches, while the base range is between 31 and 49 inches to accommodate bench press exercises.

 If you are looking for a piece of versatile equipment that helps you perform a full-body workout that helps to tone different muscle groups, achieve core strengthening (with the help of dual-resistance springs that support ABS too), and fulfill your cardio goals, choose the Ollieroo barbell rack without second doubts.

-You might be a novice to fitness, an expert fitness trainer, or an intermediate who is looking for a versatile power rack for increasing resistance.
+You might be a novice to fitness, an expert fitness trainer, or an intermediate looking for a versatile power rack for increasing resistance.